nghi-thanh-le/admin-panel/README.md

 node app-api/lib/initDbProducts.js
 node bin/www
 ```

+The username and password are both admin for logging in.

 To modify the connection for database:
  - Goes to app-api/models/db.js and change the dbUrl property